dgroomes/jdk-playground/README.md

   components of a heap dump and not so much about actual performance analysis.
 * [ ] Manage multiple processes in `process/`
 * [ ] Find existing processes and terminate them in `process/`
+* [x] DONE Do something with foreign memory using the [Foreign Function & Memory API](https://openjdk.org/jeps/442).
+Can I write a segment of string data to memory and then read it back out?
+While this is a contrived example, I want to make sense of the API and just generally get better at understanding how software interacts with memory (in diverse ways).

 ## Finished Wish List Items